Skip advert

 What options should you choose on the Cupra Tavascan?

-So far Cupra has yet to release a full list of options and prices for the Tavascan, but it will be available in just four colours.
-Fans of more exciting colour schemes and combinations might be a little disappointed, however, because all appear to be very similar low-key shades of grey or blue.
+Fans of more exciting colour schemes and combinations might be a little disappointed by the choices offered for the Tavascan, because all appear to be very similar low-key shades of grey or blue.
 There’s a choice of 19, 20 and 21-inch wheels, too, and like on the outside, the interior colours are similarly subtle.

 Key features